 Scrubbing the Rust Off

 Now, once again use a pair of gloves, a latex or rubber glove will be more effective.
 The rust will get loosened after soaking.
 You need to scrub it well using an abrasive item.
-For example, a steel wool or brush with sharp edges will do well.
+For example, steel wool or brush with sharp edges will do well.

 There are brass-bristled brushes also available to do this task.
 If there’s nothing available, then get an aluminum foil from your kitchen.
 Simply crumple it to make a homemade scrubber.